sgstepaniants/GULP/README.md

 This repository contains the code to replicate the results in the paper: "GULP: a prediction-based metric between representations".

 The experiments are split into three groups which study distances between network representations on MNIST, ImageNet, and CIFAR.
 For all experiments, distances between network representations are presaved in this repository.
 However, if the user wishes to recompute these distances or access the network representations themselves (which are memory intensive), they will need to load/train the corresponding network architectures and recompute the distances between them.
-We have provided the necessary scripts to load/train all models and compute distances between them in parallel on a slurm cluster.

 ## MNIST Experiments (`mnist_experiments/`)
 * Distances between fully-connected ReLU networks of varying widths and depths are saved in `distances/widthdepth/`.